iOS17/Esign/README.md

-# Download Esign iOS - On Device iPA Signing Tool - iOS 12 - iOS 17.5.1(iOS 18 - Soon) V 5.0.2
+# Download Esign iOS - On Device iPA Signing Tool - iOS 12 - iOS 17.5.1(iOS 18 ) V 5.0.2

-Esign iOS app is a tool for signing iPA apps with Apple Developer/Distribution certificates and installing them.
+The Esign iOS app is a tool for signing and installing iPA apps with Apple Developer/Distribution certificates.

 Esign is a popular iPA sign tool that allows users to sign iPA files directly from their iPhone or iPad.
 To sign iPA files using this app, you must have an Apple Developer or a globally available Distribute certificate.
 The Esign iOS utility was supported from iOS 14 to the most recent iOS version, iOS 17.4.
 To sign an iPA file, users must import and set the p12 and .mobileconfiguration files.